Unsupervised Domain Adaptation for RF-based Gesture Recognition: Related Work

 \subsection{Semi-Supervised Learning}

-Semi-supervised learning (SSL) \cite{berthelot2019remixmatch,berthelot2019mixmatch,lee2013pseudo,sajjadi2016regularization,zhai2019s4l,sohn2020fixmatch} leverages unlabeled data to improve a model’s performance when limited labeled data is provided, which alleviates the expensive labeling process efficiently.
-Some recently proposed semi-supervised learning methods, such as MixMatch \cite{berthelot2019mixmatch}, FixMatch \cite{sohn2020fixmatch}, and ReMixMatch \cite{berthelot2019remixmatch}, are based on augmentation viewpoints.
+Semi-supervised learning (SSL) \cite{berthelot2019remixmatch,berthelot2019mixmatch,lee2013pseudo,sajjadi2016regularization,zhai2019s4l,sohn2020fixmatch} leverages unlabeled data to improve the performance of models when limited labeled data is provided, which alleviates the expensive labeling process efficiently.
+Some recently proposed semi-supervised learning methods, such as MixMatch \cite{berthelot2019mixmatch}, FixMatch \cite{sohn2020fixmatch}, and ReMixMatch \cite{berthelot2019remixmatch} are based on augmentation viewpoints.
 MixMatch \cite{berthelot2019mixmatch} uses low-entropy labels for data-augmented unlabeled instances and mixes labeled and unlabeled data for semi-supervised learning.
 FixMatch \cite{sohn2020fixmatch} generates pseudo labels using the model’s predictions on weakly augmented unlabeled images.
 ReMixMatch \cite{berthelot2019remixmatch} uses a weakly-augmented example to generate an artificial label and enforce consistency against strongly-augmented examples.
 Semi-supervised domain adaptation has more information about some target labels compared with UDA, and some related works \cite{ao2017fast,saito2019semi,qin2021contradictory,li2020online,yang2020mico} have been proposed leveraging semi-supervised signals.
 Specifically, in \cite{saito2019semi}, a minimax entropy approach is proposed that adversarially optimizes an adaptive few-shot model.
 In \cite{qin2021contradictory}, the learning of opposite structures is unified whereby it consists of a generator and two classifiers trained with opposite forms of losses for a unified object.
-Inspired by the semi-supervised learning (SSL) techniques, we propose an UDA framework for RF-based gesture recognition.
-Specially, we combine the pseudo-labeling and consistency regularization with elaborated design and use the model’s predictions on original unlabeled samples to obtain the pseudo labels.
+The design of the proposed framework is inspired by the principles of SSL, while we focus on domain adaption for RF signals, which has not been considered in existing works.